 To many European travelers visiting northern Italy, Bergamo is just an airport, a gateway to other Italian cities.
 There are even tourists flying in and out the same day just for shopping.
 But there are plenty of things to do in Bergamo, a beautiful medieval town yet often underrated.

 Sitting on the foothills of the pre-alps, close to Milan and Lake Garda, Bergamo is one of the most charming towns of the Lombardy region.
 Bergamo is an easy day trip from Milan and once there, you’ll wonder why this beautiful little city is not yet on the radar of any Italy lover.

 There Are Two Bergamo: The Modern “Lower City” And The Old “Upper Town.”

 Indeed, Bergamo is split in two.
-The contrast between the modern lower Bergamo, laying on a plain, and the ancient town, sitting on a steep hill, is striking.
-The Venetian walls and their four monumental entrance gates divide the two parts of Bergamo.
+The contrast between the modern lower Bergamo, laying on a plain, and the old town Bergamo, sitting on a steep hill, is striking.
+The Venetian walls and their four monumental entrance gates divide the two parts of the city.

 Here are my recommended things to do in Bergamo for a memorable day.